What Everybody Ought to Know About Waterproof and Water-Repellent Fabrics

 Gore’s expanded PTFE membrane is often regarded as the starting point of commercially available high performance waterproof breathable membranes.
 Initially an ePTFE membrane claiming 90% void volume was laminated to a support fabric, however, the pores became contaminated by sweat or detergents thus reducing the overall waterproofness.
 To overcome this drawback, a thin hydrophilic polyurethane coating was applied to the body side of the membrane to prevent contamination (know as 2nd generation Gore-Tex).

 Here you see a comparison between the old and the new version of GORE-TEX Pro.
 On top is the face fabric in red color, in gray/white is the ePTFE membrane, and the grey strands just below the membrane depict the lining.
 In the new version, the white PU layer has been replaced by the thin gray ePTFE "sandwich".

-Water-repellent fabrics, unlike waterproof fabrics, have open pores making them permeable to air and water vapor.
+Unlike waterproof fabrics, they have open pores making them permeable to air and water vapor.
 However, at high hydrostatic pressure, liquid water can pass through these fabrics.
 In order to obtain a water-repellent fabric, a hydrophobic material is applied to the fiber surface.
 As a result of this procedure, the fabric remains porous allowing air and water vapor to pass through.
 A downside is that in extreme weather conditions (during a heavy rain, for example) the fabric leaks.